TwicPics/components/documentation/svelte5.md

 > You will need a TwicPics domain to initialize the package.
 [Create an account for free](https://account.twicpics.com/signup?utm_source=github&utm_medium=organic&utm_campaign=components) to get your domain.

 ### Setting up TwicPics Components in your `Svelte5` project

-While we recommend going the `ES module` route and use `import` statements, [TwicPics Components](https://www.npmjs.com/package/@twicpics/components) is also backward compatible with `CommonJS` and `require` statements.

 Add the import part: